FailAcademy/learning/wdp-vancouver/_lessons/week-06/04-custom-wordpress-theming.md

 - Demonstrate competency converting static HTML files into a WordPress theme.
 - Distinguish the difference between a child theme, parent theme, and starter theme.
-- Use a variety of template tags to dynamically construct a website.
+- Use a variety of templates to dynamically construct a website.
 - Leverage the WordPress template hierarchy to customize page layouts.
 - Develop custom page templates and apply them to pages via the WordPress admin area.
 - Customize comment displays and widgetized areas in a theme.